VishalYadav0757/Google_Integration/README.md

 # Google_Integration

-No other screen or component included, Full code is in App.js.
+No other screens or components included, Full code is in App.js.